Once More, What is Classical Education?

 As I present seminars on classical education and train teachers around the country, I find that this question—What is classical education?—persists.
 Even experienced classical educators keep asking it.
 To be honest, I keep asking it, and have been asking it and answering it for nearly twenty years now.

 It is a profoundly important question for our time, and one we should continue to ask and answer.
-There are few reasons for this:
+There are a few reasons for this:

 - We did not receive a whole, integrated classical education ourselves, so we don’t have a strong answer based on our own experience.